-In several studies of small numbers of patients with primary and secondary RP, intra-digital and palmar injection of botulinum toxin A appears to inhibit vasoconstriction, relieve clinical symptoms, improve skin blood flow, and be associated with the healing of digital ulcers [81-87].
+In several studies of small numbers of patients with primary and secondary RP, intra-digital and palmar injection of botulinum toxin A appears to inhibit vasoconstriction, relieve clinical symptoms, improve skin blood flow, and be associated with the healing of digital ulcers [74,89-94].
+However, a randomized trial in 40 patients with scleroderma-associated RP did not show significant benefit compared with placebo .
 The use of botulinum toxic is limited by cost, the need for repetitive treatments, the lack of robust clinical trials, and the absence of well-defined long-term follow-up.

 Sympathectomy is more likely to be helpful for patients with primary RP; however, these patients rarely need an aggressive surgical approach to therapy.
 Patients with secondary RP with critical ischemia or active digital ulcers are likely to have some immediate improvement in blood flow following sympathectomy, but the degree and duration of improvement are quite variable.
 Improvement may last for a relatively short time.

 Localized surgical digital sympathectomy — Localized microsurgical digital sympathectomy has been introduced as an alternative to proximal sympathectomy .
-Although a series of cases has reported successful results and few complications following digital sympathectomy [97-101], its exact role has not been defined by controlled investigations.
-A review noted that differences in surgical technique, causes of digital ischemia, and outcome measures made comparison of reported series difficult .
+Although a series of cases has reported successful results and few complications following digital sympathectomy [55,104-109], its exact role has not been defined by controlled investigations.
+A review noted that differences in surgical technique, causes of digital ischemia, and outcome measures made comparison of reported series difficult [110,111].
 Amputation and recurrent ulceration following digital sympathectomy were frequent (14 and 18 percent, respectively).
-Among patients with scleroderma, RP, and digital ischemia, the perioperative complication rate was 37 percent.
-This procedure should be limited to patients who have failed medical treatment and who continue to have ischemia or severe RP which threatens the involved digit(s).
+Among patients with systemic sclerosis (SSc), RP, and digital ischemia, the perioperative complication rate was 37 percent.
+This procedure should be limited to patients who are failing medical treatment and who continue to have ischemia or severe RP which threatens the involved digit(s).
+In this setting, it is important that the procedure be done before irreversible deep tissue damage occurs.
 When sympathectomy is decided as a necessary therapeutic option, we advise localized digital sympathectomy over proximal cervical or endoscopic procedures.

-We consider surgical sympathectomy only in patients with ischemia or severe RP which threatens viability of the involved digit(s) after vasodilator drugs have failed (see 'Resistant to initial therapies' above) and after specific treatment for any reversible cause, such as vasculitis, has been administered.
+We consider surgical sympathectomy only in patients with ischemia or severe RP which threatens viability of the involved digit(s) when vasodilator drugs are failing to reverse critical digital ischemia (see 'Resistant to initial therapies' above) and after specific treatment for any reversible cause, such as vasculitis, has been administered.

 Anticoagulation and antithrombotic therapy — Multiple antithrombotic agents have been utilized in patients with RP in whom ulceration and thrombosis have occurred.
 These include aspirin, dipyridamole, systemic anticoagulation, and thrombolytic therapy.